 Metolazone is a "water pill" (diuretic) that increases the amount of urine you make, which causes your body to get rid of excess water.
 This drug is used to treat high blood pressure.
 Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.This medication also reduces swelling/fluid retention (edema) which can result from conditions such as congestive heart failure or kidney disease.
 This can help to improve symptoms such as trouble breathing.

 Use this medication regularly in order to get the most benefit from it.
 Remember to use it at the same time each day as directed.
-It is important to continue taking this medication even if you feel well.
+Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.
 Do not stop taking this medication without consulting your doctor.
-It may take up to 3-6 weeks to see a lowering of your blood pressure.
+It may take up to 3 to 6 weeks to see a lowering of your blood pressure.

 Cholestyramine and colestipol can decrease the absorption of metolazone.
 If you are taking either of these drugs, separate metolazone from cholestyramine by at least 4 hours and from colestipol by at least 2 hours.

-If your condition persists or worsens, contact your doctor or pharmacist.
+If your condition lasts or gets worse, tell your doctor or pharmacist.

 Dizziness, lightheadedness, headache, blurred vision, loss of appetite, stomach upset, diarrhea, or constipation may occur as your body adjusts to the medication.
-If any of these effects persist or worsen, notify your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-This medication may lead to excessive loss of body water and minerals (including potassium).
-Tell your doctor immediately if you have any of these unlikely but serious symptoms of dehydration or mineral loss: muscle cramps or weakness, confusion, severe dizziness, unusual dry mouth or thirst, nausea or vomiting, fast/irregular heartbeat, unusual decrease in the amount of urine, fainting, seizures.
+This medication may lead to dehydration and electrolyte imbalance.
+Tell your doctor right away if you have any of these unlikely but serious symptoms of dehydration or electrolyte imbalance: muscle cramps or weakness, confusion, severe dizziness, unusual dry mouth or thirst, nausea or vomiting, fast/irregular heartbeat, fainting, seizures.

-A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Call your doctor for medical advice about side effects.
+In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.